-LONDON, March 5 (Reuters) - The euro edged up from the day’s lows but remained weaker on Monday as an inconclusive election in Italy pointed to prolonged political uncertainty after right-wing and eurosceptic parties did better than expected .
+LONDON, March 5 (Reuters) - The euro was flat after initially weakening on Monday as an inconclusive election in Italy pointed to prolonged political uncertainty after a stronger-than-anticipated showing by right-wing eurosceptic parties.

-Italy’s election verdict and the subsequent brief sell-off in currency and bond markets showed that political risks in the eurozone were back on investors’ radars, though recent strength in its economy has made investors more tolerant of uncertainty than last year.
+Italy’s election verdict and the subsequent brief sell-off in currency and bond markets showed that political risks remain in the eurozone though recent strength in its economy has made investors more tolerant of related uncertainty than last year.

-He noted that before the vote, Italian spreads widened much less compared with French bonds last year, despite the ECB winding down its bond purchase plan.
+He noted that in the run up to the vote, Italian spreads widened much less compared to French bonds last year, despite the ECB winding down its bond purchase plan.

-The euro rose to a two-week high above $1.2360 in Asian trading after Germany’s Social Democrats voted to re-enter a grand coalition with Chancellor Angela Merkel’s conservatives, ending a period of political uncertainty in Europe’s biggest economy .
+The euro rose to a two-week high above $1.2360 in Asian trading after Germany’s Social Democrats voted to re-enter a grand coalition with Chancellor Merkel’s conservatives, signalling an end to a period of political uncertainty in Europe’s biggest economy.

-But it quickly retreated by 0.8 percent towards the day’s low at $1.2269 as results from Italy pointed to a messier outcome than expected - a strong showing for anti-establishment parties and no group able to form a stable government.
+But it quickly retreated by 0.8 percent towards the day’s low at $1.2269 as results from Italy pointed to a messier than expected outcome - a strong showing for anti-establishment parties and no groupings able to form a stable government.

 Despite the bounce, the euro was within striking distance of a seven-week low of $1.21545 touched on Thursday.